How Much Does the GMAT Cost?

 You might be wondering how to get a GMAT fee waiver.

 GMAC does not offer registration fee waivers directly to test-takers.
-There is, however, a GMAT voucher program that allows schools to cover part or all of the registration fee for students who demonstrate financial need.
+There is, however, a GMAT voucher program that allows participating schools to cover part or all of the registration fee for students who demonstrate financial need.
 Each school can purchase only ten vouchers yearly, so securing one will likely be highly competitive.

 Each school has its own eligibility standards for fee waivers, and not all schools offer waivers.
 So, if you need help covering the cost of GMAT registration, it’s probably worthwhile to speak with the financial aid offices at your desired schools to see what your options are.